t-tk/groff-CJK-font/README.md

 ### Contents

 The original groff 1.22.4 sources by GNU are tagged as "groff-1.22.4".
+The original groff 1.23.0.rc1 sources by GNU are tagged as "groff-1.23.0.rc1".
 The current sources are patched ones.

 # patch for grops